 Astrantia grows to be about 1 to 2 feet tall.
 Astrantias come in a wide variety of colors.
 The flowers on the masterwort plant are unusual looking, as they are a group of tightly packed florets that are backed by petal-like bracts.
 This makes the flower look very much like a star or a firework.
 The leaves look a little bit like Italian parsley or carrots, which is not surprising as Astrantia are in the same family as carrots.

 There are a wide variety of masterwort plant cultivars.
 Some examples of cultivars include:

 - Astrantia ‘Buckland’

 - Astrantia ‘Lars’

 Care of Astrantia

-The masterwort plant is suitable for zones 4-9 and is a perennial.
+The masterwort plant is suitable for USDA plant hardiness zones 4-9 and is a perennial.
 It prefers to be planted in part shade to full shade.
 Astrantia grows best in moist soil with plenty of organic material.

 Because masterwort plant needs moist soil, it needs to be watered frequently during times of drought, otherwise it will die.
-It should be fertilized about 1 – 2 times a year for best growth.
+It should be fertilized once or twice a year for best growth.